apanda/crypto-bgp/scripts/README.txt

 	handled by this inputpeer
 privacypeer*/config.privacypeer*.properties:
 	mpc.idr.V=
-		should be set to number of nodes; right now this is not required
+		should be set to number of nodes

 In the new instance(s):